michel-leonard/C-Quadratic-Sieve/README.md

 - the `./qs test=1` test offers a 2 minute crescendo up to 200+ bits
 - the `./qs test=160` test offers a minute of 160-bit random odd numbers

-All measurements were not made with the same parameters and the same device, so they are only indicative.
+Time measurements are only indicative, not all were not made by the same device.

 # Memory